shivasamkumar/Design_Optimization_Final_project/README.md

 **Video**

-                                      This video shows the Demonstation of the project
+This video shows the Demonstation of the project. **Click on the Image to watch the Video**

 [![Watch the video](https://github.com/shivasamkumar/Design_Optimization_Final_project/blob/main/Screenshot%20from%202024-11-07%2011-46-59.png)](https://drive.google.com/file/d/1ShP-VWfv6WIJ6ot2c8PE-dyYAamWYO5u/view?usp=sharing)